 Ceramic floor tile can help visually expand narrow rooms, elongate wide rooms, and even hide a room’s imperfections if you simply use the right installation pattern.
-Ceramic floor tile also offers wide versatility in how your floor is installed, — creative choices not possible with other flooring materials.
+Ceramic floor tile patterns also offers wide versatility in how your floor is installed, — creative choices not possible with other flooring materials.

 So, how do you know which pattern is right for your space?

 The first step is understanding what your options are.
 Ceramic tile provides a seemingly endless array of possibilities!
-We’ve put together 79 floor tile patterns to get you started, with tips on which patterns are most advantageous in different spaces.
+We’ve put together 79 floor tiles patterns to get you started, with tips on which patterns are most advantageous in different spaces.

 However, keep in mind that although we’ve listed more patterns than you probably imagined existed, they’re just the tip of the iceberg.
 You can combine different tile shapes and sizes in any layout, and the patterns and natural looks of tiles can also affect what these layouts look like.
 Additionally, grout choice can impact an installation significantly by enhancing or subduing the pattern.

-Floor Tile Patterns With One Tile
+Floor Tile Pattern Ideas With One Tile

 Maybe you already purchased your tiles in a single shape, or maybe you just want to keep things simple.
 Either way, choosing a pattern that uses a single tile size and shape can be beneficial.